CM4all/beng-proxy/doc/translation.rst

   URI.
 This can be combined with ``EAGER_CACHE`` to prevent cache-busting with random query strings.

+- ``NO_QUERY_STRING``: No query string is allowed/supported on this
+  request URI.
+The webserver is allowed to reject requests with a query string.

 - ``AUTO_FLUSH_CACHE``: All (successful) modifying requests (``POST``, ``PUT`` ...) flush the HTTP cache of the specified ``CACHE_TAG``.